-Public Impact has published two resources on an Opportunity Culture and STEM under the title Reaching All Students with Excellent STEM Teachers:
+Public Impact has published two resources on the Opportunity Culture initiative and STEM under the title Reaching All Students with Excellent STEM Teachers:

-Education Leaders’ Brief: This brief summarizes the grim facts about STEM employment and learning in the U.S. today, emerging efforts to stem the shortage of skilled teachers, and how an Opportunity Culture can help.
+Education Leaders’ Brief: This brief summarizes the grim facts about STEM employment and learning in the U.S. today, emerging efforts to stem the shortage of skilled teachers, and how the Opportunity Culture initiative can help.

 Slide Deck: This companion to the Education Leaders’ Brief provides more statistics and graphics to explain the huge need for more and better STEM teachers; how to attract and retain great STEM teachers; and how to extend the reach of the excellent STEM teachers we already have, paying them much more within regular budgets, and giving them opportunities to lead and develop peers on the job.
 (Also available with speaker notes.)

 Why the U.S. Must Solve its STEM Teaching Shortage

 In the U.S., STEM subjects—science, technology, engineering, and math—face urgent needs: Employers need more STEM-trained workers, but too few U.S. students have the advanced STEM education needed to get these jobs.

 Why?
 Schools face a shortage of skilled STEM teachers, severely limiting the number of students qualified to pursue STEM industry and teaching jobs later.
 Some organizations have begun to address the gaps, but recruiting and retaining excellent STEM teachers remains a serious challenge.